Workfully-github/codechallenge-platform/README.md

   | :memo: | We understand that all decisions in Engineering are tradeoffs, so please include a readme with your decision-making process. |
   |--------|:-----------------------------------------------------------------------------------------------------------------------------|

+## The Extra Mile
+* Add a metrics dashboard (what metrics to measure is important here)